 .
 A single ride costs $2.50, far less than a cab or rental car.

 A new streetcar

-will soon be running in a 2.7-mile east-west loop from the hotel-heavy downtown.
+runs in a 2.7-mile east-west loop from the hotel-heavy downtown.

-It'll take visitors past a gaggle of quirky pop-up shops to the burgeoning bar scene along Edgewood Avenue and near the Martin Luther King Jr. National Historic Site.
+It takes visitors past a gaggle of quirky pop-up shops to the burgeoning bar scene along Edgewood Avenue and near the Martin Luther King Jr. National Historic Site.

 Visitors can also hit the Atlanta BeltLine Eastside Trail

 , a car-free stretch where residents run, ride, scoot and stroll, sometimes stopping for a drink at a restaurant along the way or dropping by Piedmont Park, the city's busy central greenspace.

 More Beltline trails are in the works, which will only make it easier to navigate between neighborhoods with just a pair of comfortable shoes.